hashicorp/consul-terraform-sync/docs/config.md

 }
 ```

 * `backend` - `(obj: optional)` The backend stores [Terraform state files](https://www.terraform.io/docs/state/index.html) for each task.
 This option is similar to the [Terraform backend configuration](https://www.terraform.io/docs/backends/types/consul.html).
 Consul backend is the only supported backend at this time.
-If omitted, Consul NIA will use default values and use configuration from the [`consul` block](#consul).
-The Consul KV path is the base path to store state files for Consul NIA tasks.
+If omitted, Sync will use default values and use configuration from the [`consul` block](#consul).
+The Consul KV path is the base path to store state files for Sync tasks.
 The full path of each state file will have the task identifer appended to the end of the path, e.g. `consul-terraform-sync/terraform-env:task-name`.
-* `log` - `(bool: false)` Enable all Terraform output (stderr and stdout) to be included in the Consul NIA log.
+* `log` - `(bool: false)` Enable all Terraform output (stderr and stdout) to be included in the Sync log.
 This is useful for debugging and development purposes.
 It may be difficult to work with log aggregators that expect uniform log format.
 * `path` - `(string: optional)` The file path to install Terraform or discover an existing Terraform binary.
-If omitted, Consul NIA will install Terraform in the same directory as the daemon.
+If omitted, Sync will install Terraform in the same directory as the daemon.
 * `persist_log` - `(bool: false)` Enable trace logging for each Terraform client to disk per task.
 This is equivalent to setting `TF_LOG_PATH=<work_dir>/terraform.log`.
 Trace log level results in verbose logging and may be useful for debugging and development purposes.
 We do not recommend enabling this for production.
 There is no log rotation and may quickly result in large files.
 * `required_providers` - `(obj)` Declare each Terraform providers used across all tasks.
 This is similar to the [Terraform `terraform.required_providers`](https://www.terraform.io/docs/configuration/provider-requirements.html#requiring-providers) field to specify the source and version for each provider.
-Consul NIA will process these requirements when preparing each task that uses the provider.
+Sync will process these requirements when preparing each task that uses the provider.
-* `working_dir` - `(string: "nia-tasks")` The base working directory to manage Terraform configurations all tasks.
-The full path of each working directory will have the task identifier appended to the end of the path, e.g. `./nia-tasks/task-name`.
+* `working_dir` - `(string: "sync-tasks")` The base working directory to manage Terraform configurations all tasks.
+The full path of each working directory will have the task identifier appended to the end of the path, e.g. `./sync-tasks/task-name`.

 ### Provider
 A `provider` block configures the options to interface with network infrastructure.
 Define a block for each provider required by the set of Terraform modules across all tasks.
 This block resembles [provider blocks for Terraform configuration](https://www.terraform.io/docs/configuration/providers.html).
 To find details on how to configure a provider, refer to the corresponding documentation for the Terraform provider.
 The main directory of publicly available providers are hosted on the [Terraform Registry](https://registry.terraform.io/browse/providers).